British propaganda during World War I: Ministry of Information (1918)

 In February 1918, Lloyd George entrusted Lord Beaverbrook with the responsibility of establishing the new Ministry of Information.
 From 4 March 1918, the ministry took over control of all propaganda activities and was split into three departments to oversee domestic, foreign and military propaganda.
 The foreign propaganda division was under the headship of Buchan and consisted of four branches; propaganda in military zones was the responsibility of the War Office Department MI7; domestic propaganda was controlled by the National War Aims Committee (NWAC).
-A further organisation was set up under Northcliffe to deal with propaganda to enemy countries and was responsible to the War Cabinet, rather than the Minister of Information.
+A further organisation was set up under Northcliffe as the Department of Propaganda in Enemy Countries, and was responsible to the War Cabinet, rather than the Minister of Information.

 The ministry was a fulfilment of the recommendations regarding centralisation laid out in Donald's second report.
 It acted as an independent body outside of the remit of the Foreign Office.

 Nevertheless, there were still problems and criticisms related to the new ministry.
 Tensions existed between the new Ministry of Information and older ministries such as the Foreign Office and the War Office, and many in government were concerned about the growing power of the press, as symbolised by the journalistic control of the new propaganda ministry.

 In October, Beaverbrook became seriously ill and his deputy, Arnold Bennett, assumed his position for the final weeks of the war.
 After the end of the war, the propaganda machinery was essentially dissolved, and control of propaganda returned to the Foreign Office.